sunilprajapati832/TitanicDataVisualizationProject/README.md

-🚢 Titanic Data Visualization Project
+# Titanic Data Visualization Project

 This project explores the Titanic dataset through a wide range of data visualization techniques using Python.
-It covers univariate, bivariate, multivariate, and advanced visual analysis, providing a detailed view of survival patterns, passenger demographics, and class distributions.
+It covers univariate, bivariate, multivariate and advanced visual analysis, providing a detailed view of survival patterns, passenger demographics and class distributions.

+1. **Univariate Analysis** — Distribution of individual variables
+2. **Bivariate Analysis** — Relationships between two variables
+3. **Multivariate Analysis** — Correlation between multiple variables
+4. **Advanced Visualizations** — Violin plots, swarm plots, and FacetGrids
+5. **Categorical & Time-Based Analysis** — Class-wise and gender-based insights

+## Objective
+The goal of this project is to perform **Exploratory Data Analysis (EDA)** on the Titanic dataset to discover key insights about **passenger survival patterns**, demographic trends and relationships between various features such as age, class, fare and gender.

-📁 Dataset
+## Dataset

 The Titanic dataset is a classic in the field of data science, containing information on passengers aboard the RMS Titanic, including: